tayloraburgess/fielding-chat/README.md

 Once you have a list of user URLs, or have created some users, you can GET their representation at this endpoint.
 You can also:

 - PUT updated user information to this endpoint (using the same template as POST above).
 You'll receive a URL for the updated resource in response.
-- DELETE the user resource
+- DELETE the user resource (note: this will also delete any messages associated with the user and remove the users from any associated logs)

 ### /api/v1/messages